 New book edited by ProfessorJohnny Kim.
 This step-by-step training manual guides readers through the clinical practice of solution-focused brief therapy (SFBT) for use with families.

 Community needs and assets shape our research and scholarship agenda.
 For example, we host 16 intervention research studies and collaborate with 128 research partners.
-With support from 10 public and private partners statewide, the Climb@DU initiative is training social workers to meet behavioral health needs in underserved Colorado communities.
-Community partners also invest in our work, as do local, state and national foundations and agencies, funding more than $11.7 million in 2019–20 in annual research expenditures.
+With support from 10 public and private partners statewide.
+Community partners also invest in our work, as do local, state and national foundations and agencies, funding $8.4 million in research expenditures in 2024-25.